 We nonchalantly shrug off antisemitic allegations that we are agents of Israel, that we support ‘Jewish supremacy’ and that we are funded by Zionist imperialism or Israeli apartheid.

 It is legitimate and excellent for Jewish people and others to donate money to a centre that opposes and fights antisemitism.
 Jewish self-defence is not corrupt, tribal or oppressive.

 Jewish communal institutions and the State of Israel should support, and be associated with, and rely upon, scholars who oppose antisemitism.

 Independence and Good Governance

-We are establishing a board of trustees to oversee this work.
-It will embody a diversity of experience, skills and knowledge but each trustee will all have a sophisticated understanding of, and commitment to, the overall project.
-They will have the final say in all decisions relating to the London Centre.
-The board will ensure good governance, transparency and adherence to the rules and norms laid down by the Charity Commission and the law, and to best practice in academia.
+We have a Board of Trustees to oversee this work.
+The Board embodies a diversity of experience, skills and knowledge and each trustee has a sophisticated understanding of, and commitment to, the overall project.
+The Board has final say in all decisions relating to the London Centre and will ensure good governance, transparency and adherence to the rules and norms laid down by the Charity Commission and the law, and the board and the academics will ensure adherence to best practice in academia.

-The board will never allow money to be spent on projects that legitimise, deny, downplay the significance of, or compromise with, antisemitism.
+The Board is committed to assuring that no resources of the Centre will be expended on projects that legitimise, deny, downplay the significance of, or compromise with, antisemitism.
 Neither will it allow the London Centre to support projects that violate any other of its core values.
-This needs to be stated, and safeguards need to be written into the constitution, because sometimes, in the name of the principle of academic autonomy, donations to academic institutions have ended up being used in ways that are incompatible with the aims that donors intended to further.
+We express this commitment here because sometimes, in the name of the principle of academic autonomy, donations to academic institutions have ended up being used in ways that are profoundly incompatible with the aims that donors intended to further.
 This will not happen at the London Centre for the Study of Contemporary Antisemitism.